GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

 ## Integrating with a 3rd Party Service (FourSquare)

 OAuth is normally really hard.
-For full integration example, check out our [Foursquare demo](https://github.com/GoogleChrome/chrome-app-samples/tree/master/appsquare).
-Chrome Apps have a dedicated API for lauching the authentication flow to any 3rd party service, called `launchWebAuthFlow`
+For a full integration example, check out our [Foursquare demo](https://github.com/GoogleChrome/chrome-app-samples/tree/master/appsquare).
+Chrome apps have a dedicated API for lauching the authentication flow to any 3rd party service, called `launchWebAuthFlow`.

 If you choose to interface with a non-Google party, your app will receive the OAuth token via the URL query string.
 You can then use the storage APIs to persist it.

 When running the app unpacked, your app will normally have a different ID depending on the directory it is loaded from (the unpacked extension ID is a hash of the path on disk).
-But the redirect URL used to configure your app with the provider is of the form
+But the redirect URL used to configure your app with the provider is of the form:

     https://<appid>.chromiumapp.org/

-So, this will result in the auth API not working, since the redirect URL varies.
+So this will result in the auth API not working, since the redirect URL varies.
 To force the unpacked app to always have the same ID, add a `key` to your manifest.json.
 Since we will be accessing Foursquare API, we also need to request the appropriate permission:
 ```json
 {
     ...,